College health: Adverse effects on health

 The mental health of students can sometimes decline when attending college.
 Therefore, this increased stress has highlighted the need for mental health and counseling services available to students on campus.
-According to the American Psychological Association (APA), there was a 30% rise in students seeking psychological healthcare services on American campuses between the 2009-2010 and 2014–2015 academic year, with 61% of these students seeking counselling for anxiety, 49% seeking counselling for depression, 45% seeking counselling for stress, and 28% seeking counselling for concerns regarding academic performance.
+According to the American Psychological Association (APA), there was a 30% rise in students seeking psychological healthcare services on American campuses between the 2009–2010 and 2014–2015 academic year, with 61% of these students seeking counselling for anxiety, 49% seeking counselling for depression, 45% seeking counselling for stress, and 28% seeking counselling for concerns regarding academic performance.

 Mental illness

-Late adolescents and early adulthood is a window of onset for many psycho-social-behavioral illnesses.
+Late adolescence and early adulthood is a window of onset for many psycho-social-behavioral illnesses.
 Therefore, mental health disorders are often first diagnosed in college students.
 In a survey of 14,000 college students from 8 different countries, researchers found that approximately 35% of students had an undiagnosed mental health illness.
 An estimated 75% of all lifetime mental disorders are developed by the age of 24.
 Common mental health problems among college students include anxiety disorders, depression, ADHD, sleep disorders, and suicide.